ChewKeanHo/researches-filesystems-hierarchy/Common/README.md

 [![banner](/.internals/trademarks/animated-banner_1200x100.svg)](#)

-The primary objective is to have a common understanding for common directories whenever it is being used.
-Not only it speeds up the learning process and inter-compatibilities enablement, it also helps tidy up the directory layouts.
+The primary objective is to have a common understanding for these directories whenever it is being used.
+Not only it speeds up the learning process but also strengthens the inter-compatibilities capability while tidying up the directory layouts.

 You can explore each directory here in details.